ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Hand Tracking

-I am also looking into implementing hand tracking using software from [Manomotion](https://www.manomotion.com/) and [uSenseAR](https://en.usens.com/products/usensar/).
+Hand tracking using software from [Manomotion](https://www.manomotion.com/) and [uSenseAR](https://en.usens.com/products/usensar/) ([video](https://youtu.be/wdiC7l_Wecg)) is available and works with VR and ARCore.
 Unfortunately, the performance requirements are very high.
-I have access to the developer software of Manomotion but not the one from uSenseAR.
+Manomotion is already accessible and uSenseAR is not available yet.
 First tests with Manomotion where not so successful but I will follow the development closely.
-Another disadvantage is that the Manomotion software is not free of charge so I can not publish it here but I could upload videos and maybe a paid app in the future.
-Moving marker tracking looks like it could work more reliable and with better performance since the software is more optimized.
+Another disadvantage is that the Manomotion software is not free of charge.
+Moving markers attached to the hand look like it could work more reliable and with better performance for now.

 <p align="center">
 <a href="https://youtu.be/z7-JSaSOgfU"><img src="https://user-images.githubusercontent.com/12700187/54431726-72fd2480-4727-11e9-8719-322ee3dae8f0.png" width="100%"></a>